-In order for your sales enablement program to be successful, you need to have a well-thought-out strategy in place.
+In order for your sales enablement program to be successful, you or your content marketing agency need to have a well-thought-out strategy in place.
 This strategy will direct your efforts, keep you on track to reach your goals and help you see when (and where) you need to make adjustments.

 Think of it like a business plan for your sales enablement program.
 You wouldn’t start a business without identifying your objectives and determining how you’ll reach them.
 The same should be true of your sales enablement program.

 The right strategy helps you define and collect all the different components involved in your program and determine what needs to be accomplished by each person who is responsible for each step.
 It also offers a useful set of guidelines to follow as you grow, because it provides a documented reminder of what you want to accomplish and serves as the foundation for your growth.